 From behind the White House Press Secretary podium, Sanders has one of the toughest jobs in 2018 politics, but she’s also balancing that life with three children.
 In fact, she is the first woman in the position to also be a mother.
 Scarlett, Huck and George made an adorable appearance at the White House Easter Egg Roll with their mom this year.
 George, the youngest, was born around the same time Sanders’ father, Mike Huckabee, announced his 2016 presidential bid.

 Cathy McMorris Rodgers

 A U.S. Representative from the state of Washington, Rodgers has given birth three times while serving.
 Since the birth of her first child in 2007, two years after being elected, McMorris has only continued her political career.
-Rodgers is currently the highest ranking Republican woman in Congress.
-Even though Rodgers balances her life at home with a high-powered position as the Republican Conference Chair, her husband has also become a stay-at-home dad.
+Rodgers previously served as the highest ranking Republican woman in Congress as the House GOP Conference Chair.

 In 2009, Sánchez became the eighth woman to give birth while in office and was also the first woman of color to be elected to a leadership position in U.S. Congress Her husband has three children, so Sánchez was a stepmother in Congress before she was a mother in Congress.
 The Democratic representative from California also served in Congress with her sister, so having a political career with family involved is not a new endeavor for Sánchez.